Software Engineering: A Modern Approach

 method of the projector control

 system.
-This adapter class also has a private attribute of type
+This adapter class also has a private field of type

 SamsungProjector